likeabird43/Voice-Emotion-Analysis/README.md

 These findings emerged from **perceptual observation** of the recordings, then were **statistically verified** on the full dataset.

-### Finding 1 — Sample Rate Mismatch Corrupts Features
+### Finding 1 — Perceptual Detection of Sample Rate Mismatch
 Initial extraction mixed 44100Hz stereo and 48000Hz mono files.
 This caused a **230Hz gap in spectral centroid** on the stressed class — making features incomparable across classes.
 All audio was re-standardized to **16kHz mono** before analysis.